5607-BlockGame/BlockGame/README.md

 ### Breaking blocks
 - Press and hold the mouse to break the blocks.
-The player can break the blocks near them.
+The player can only break blocks near them within a set radius.
+A green selection indicator will appear when you begin breaking a block if that block is within range.

 ![Breaking blocks](https://media.giphy.com/media/phcRtsXEi5xnQYLlFT/giphy.gif)